 Action Committee

 Action Committee is comprised of a small but powerful group of core student activists fighting to abolish police and metal detectors in schools.
-We work in concert with other activist organizations in the field to plan press conferences, rallies, negotiate with public officials, give public testimonials, email and phone bank, author social media content, and push for press coverage and policy recommendations in line with our demands.
+We work with other activist organizations in the field to plan press conferences, rallies, negotiate with public officials, give public testimonials, email and phone bank, author social media content, and push for press coverage and policy recommendations in line with our demands.

 For more information contact: info@yayanetwork.org